psedit/cte/src/server/README.md

 Close the shell with `\q` and edit `.env` to the new password.

+## Building
+Open terminal in the server folder and run `docker-compose up -d --build`, everything should now be ready for running.

 ## Running
 Open a terminal in the server folder, run `docker-compose up -d`, the database should now be available through adminer at `localhost:8080`